rdibari84/MessagingClient/README.md

 username: nightowl, password: nightowl
 ```

+## To Use
+1. (tab1) Open new tab, navigate to http://localhost:4200 & login as `sheepppl`
+2. (tab2) Open new tab, navigate to http://localhost:4200 & login as `corgibutt`
+3. (tab2) Click "Message" `sheepppl`
+4. (tab1) Click "Message" `corgibutt`
+5. Start messaging

+Other things to note:
+1. Refresh still displays messages
+2. Navigating back to home and then again to messages shows message history
+3. Logout redirects to login and removes username from sessionStorage

 ## Design Considerations
+- Chose Angular because it's a standard framework with lots of resources and I have past experience using it
+- Uses a REST call for login and websockets for everything else to enable real time updates
-- The websocket connection is instansiated on the construction of the apiService
+- The websocket connection is instantiated once, on construction of the apiService
+- Uses a sessionStore to save login information on the browser

+## Limitations
+- This application only supports messaging one other user at a time
+- There is no notification for when a new message is sent
-- The application uses sessionStorage to save the username; allows the user to be known on page refresh
+- A user must be on the "message" page to see the messages
+- The api limits the number of messages it sends back; need to rethink
+- Styling needs to be fixed

+## Description Of Functionality
 - The login page on successful login
     - Saves a user to the sessionStore
     - "registers" a user, allowing the API to map a user to it's websocket connection